 Since this part of the pelvic floor is subjected to significant pressure with each cough or when picking up heavy items, up to one-third of women will develop recurrent anterior prolapse after an anterior colporrhaphay.
 To reduce this recurrence, a surgeon may use graft material over the repair to reinforce it.

 Posterior Vaginal Prolapse (Rectocele) Treatment

 If muscles at the vaginal opening are stretched or separated at childbirth, this condition can be corrected by a perineorrhaphy.
 It may also be corrected abdominally during a sacral colpopexy.
 To correct the vaginal bulge, a surgical procedure called an anterior colporrhaphy is performed to raise the back wall of the vagina back into the body to support the bladder.

 A posterior coloporrhaphy is a procedure used to repair the rectal bulge that protrudes through the back wall of the vagina.
 In this procedure, an incision is made in the back wall of the vagina.
 The vaginal skin is separated from the rectal wall underneath.
 Once the weak or frayed edges of the deep vaginal wall tissue are identified, the strong tissue next to edges is sutured to each other to recreate the wall between the rectum and the vagina.
 Occasionally, a surgeon will use graft material to provide additional strength to the repair.

-If your doctor has recommended pelvic reconstructive surgery in the Edmond OK area, ask them to provide you with a referral to Dr. Glass.
-If you have been scheduled for pelvic reconstructive surgery with Dr. Glass and you have questions, please don’t hesitate to call our office today at (405) 341-9996.
+If your gynecologist has recommended pelvic reconstructive surgery in the Edmond OK area, ask them to provide you with a referral to Dr. Glass.
+If you have been scheduled for pelvic reconstructive surgery with Dr. Glass and you have questions, please don’t hesitate to call our gynecology office today at (405) 341-9996.